dev-nicolasv/dev-nicolasv/README.md

 ---

-## 🚀 Featured Industrial & Field Projects
+## 🏭 Featured Industrial & Field Projects

 I focus on mission-critical systems where reliability is not optional.
-Here are some field deployments I have engineered:

 | Project | Area | Focus |
 |---|---|---|